andoneve/laurawadden.github.io/public/pages/tor-hidden-services-for-beginners.md

 ```

 Rename the torrc.sample to torrc so that it starts working as our torrc file (note you can also make a copy here):

 ```
 mv torrc.sample torrc
 ```

 Now you have a torrc file!
 This is your Tor configuration file.
-That means that everytime you edit the file, you have to restart tor in order for any changes to take effect.
+That means that every time you edit the file, you have to restart tor in order for any changes to take effect.

 Start tor to see if everything is working: